valence-corp/sprite/docs/_tutorials/6_createGraph.md

 ArcadeDB is a transactional database, which is preferred for applications that require a high level of data integrity.
 All non-idempotent operations (operations that can change the database) must be part of a transaction.

-Sprite has various methods for orchestrating transactions, but this tutorial will demonstrate the `GraphModality.transaction()` method, which incorporates some abstraction to make it streamlined for many use cases.
+Sprite has various methods for orchestrating transactions, but this tutorial will utilize the `GraphModality.transaction()` method, which reduces boilerplate.

 ```ts
 async function graphModalityExample() {